 The Connection Between Trauma and Addiction

-The ACE Study shows that substance abuse, as well as other compulsive behaviours, can become a way of managing the overwhelming experiences of childhood trauma and adverse experiences.
-(See more about the ACE Study here) If you experienced painful childhood experiences and also have problems with substance abuse, you may have starting mood-altering with substances as a way of coping with symptoms related to those painful experiences.
+The ACE Study shows that substance misuse, as well as other compulsive behaviours, can become a way of managing the overwhelming experiences of childhood trauma and adverse experiences.
+(See more about the ACE Study here) If you experienced painful childhood experiences and also have problems with substance misuse, you may have starting mood-altering with substances as a way of coping with symptoms related to those painful experiences.

 The use of drugs and alcohol can be a very effective way of stopping intrusive memories, self-soothing, managing anxiety, shame, or anger as well as offering ways to numb out.